suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

            output_path: Optional[str] = './batch',  # directory for storing generated files, either relative to the current working directory if starting with '.' or an absolute path if starting with '/'
            checkpoint_path: Optional[str] = './checkpoint',  # directory for storing checkpoint files, either relative to the current working directory if starting with '.' or an absolute path if starting with '/'
            max_concurrent: Optional[int] = 1,  # number of concurrent trials to run at one time
-           batch: Optional[bool] = True,  # whether concurrent trials should run synchronously or asynchronously
            num_samples: Optional[int] = 1,  # number of trials to run, for parameter grids, a value of 1 means that the search will sample the parameter space of each value in the grid
            metric: Optional[str] = None, # metric to optimize (this should match some key: value pair in the returned data
            mode: Optional[str] = "min",  # either 'min' or 'max' (whether to minimize or maximize the metric
            sample_interval: Optional[int] = 15,  # interval to poll for new results (in seconds)
-           algorithm_config: Optional[dict] = None,  # additional configuration for the search algorithm
-           ray_config: Optional[dict] = None,  # additional configuration for the ray initialization
            attempt_restore: Optional[bool] = True, # whether to attempt to restore from a checkpoint
-           clean_checkpoint: Optional[bool] = True, # whether to clean the checkpoint directory after a successful search
-           host: Optional[str] = None, # host to run the search on ) -> study: # results of the search
+           ) -> study: # results of the search
 The basic search implemented with the ``search`` function uses ``ray.tune`` as the search algorithm backend, creates a `.csv` storing the results, and returning a ``study`` object containing.
 It takes the following parameters;